jburnford/HGISlab_USASK/ProgrammingHistorianNLTKdraft.md

 The Collocations command is really helpful, as it finds the most common word pairs in the text, which can provide some insight into the topics covered in the book.
-You'll notice, however, we still have some issues with end of line hyphonations from the OCR process as a few split words show up in the collocations results:
+You'll notice, however, we still have some issues with end of line hyphenations from the OCR process as a few split words show up in the collocations results:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~